心塞

 Heart-blocked / Gutted

 Imagine the feeling when you've just missed your bus, your boss piles on extra work, and your lunch order is wrong — all at once.
-That's 心塞.
+Emerging around 2013, that's 心塞.
 Literally 'heart blocked,' it describes that sinking, chest-tightening sensation of frustration and helplessness.
 It's like the Chinese version of 'I can't even,' but with a vaguely cardiac flair.
 Used for anything from minor annoyances to genuine heartbreak, it became the go-to expression for China's perpetually stressed, mildly suffering internet denizens.

 Cultural Context